-- For all record attempts, one or more automatic chronometer(s) with a precision of 1/1000th second activated by the passage of a motorcycle crossing the time-keeping line must be used.
-All apparatus must be synchronised no more than 30' before the beginning of the record attempt by an automatic synchroniser or by a single electrical contact with the time of day registering time to 1/1000th second. - For a long distance attempt carried out on a closed circuit, times must be recorded for each lap. - For attempts at world records reaching speeds in excess of 1000 km/h, instantaneous measurements may be taken provided that the apparatus used has a certified accuracy of 1/10,000th of a second. - A timekeeper officiating at a meeting must have at his disposal a reserve set of timekeeping material (as described below) to check the readings of instruments being used. - The timing instruments detailed above must have a first class certificate of accuracy issued by an official National Observatory or Institute of Horology.
+For all record attempts, one or more automatic chronometer(s) with a precision of 1/1000th second activated by the passage of a motorcycle crossing the time-keeping line must be used.
+All apparatus must be synchronised no more than 30' before the beginning of the record attempt by an automatic synchroniser or by a single electrical contact with the time of day registering time to 1/1000th second.

-- Documents certifying the accuracy of time-keeping equipment must not be more than two years old. - The Timekeeping rooms/installation are fed by a main power supply source, a backup power system must always be operational in case a failure of the main system. - An anemometer/wind gauge measure the wind speed and direction (see Art.
-1.24.1). - Recommended to use the Timing sheet for format results Please refer to Sporting Appendix 4: Template Timing sheet) or other approved electronic submission process.
+- For a long distance attempt carried out on a closed circuit, times must be recorded for each lap. - For attempts at world records reaching speeds in excess of 1000 km/h, instantaneous measurements may be taken provided that the apparatus used has a certified accuracy of 1/10,000th of a second. - A timekeeper officiating at a meeting must have at his disposal a reserve set of timekeeping material (as described below) to check the readings of instruments being used. - The timing instruments detailed above must have a first-class certificate of accuracy issued by an official National Observatory or Institute of Horology. - Documents certifying the accuracy of time-keeping equipment must not be more than two years old. - The Timekeeping rooms/installation are fed by a main power supply source, a backup power system must always be operational in case a failure of the main system. - An anemometer/wind gauge measure the wind speed and direction (see Art.
+1.24.1) - Recommended to use the Timing sheet for format results Please refer to Sporting Appendix 4: Template Timing sheet for results) or other approved electronic submission process. - The Timekeeping service must ensure to get the minimum equipment (timing traps sensors) to cover all the distances (ie. 1⁄4 mile, kilometre, mile) targeted by the participant(s) (or in accordance with the Supplementary Regulations of the event) including standing starts and flying starts attempts.

-1.21 Starts
+1.21 STARTS